Azure-Samples/acme-fitness-store/README.md

 ### Get the log stream for an Application

-USe the following command to get the latest 100 lines of app console logs from the Catalog Service.
+Use the following command to get the latest 100 lines of app console logs from the Catalog Service.

 ```shell
 az spring-cloud app logs \